 You might deal with injuries as well.
 Perhaps you can’t work for a time, and you’ll likely need to repair your vehicle or get a replacement.

 Getting a reliable, competent car accident lawyer is probably the smartest move you can make.
+Chicago Shuman lawyers are the experience you need in professional lawyers.
 They can protect you from predatory insurance company tactics, and they may be able to get compensation for you if the other driver was in the wrong.

 Let’s look at some compensation types you might expect an attorney to get for you.